SirTenzin/Blazor/README.md

 > **Piston (Pub-API and Priv-API)**

-     Piston is a Code Execution Engine made by the Engineer Man, This is similar to the script block in RuriLib
+     Piston is a Code Execution Engine made by the Engineer Man, This is similar to the script block in RuriLib.
+     It functions outside of the OpenBullet 2 Instance Host, the Priv-API version runs on the Host of said API, You have the option to your own Priv-API as the Pub-API is Rate Limited to 5 RPS.

    Links: